ikigeg/restapi-graphql-musings/README.md

 ## REST API

+### What is REST?

+> Representational state transfer

+In essence REST is an agreed convention, built on top of standard HTTP protocols, to access and manipulate data held on remote services.
+Whenever you visit a webpage your browser is making a GET request to a web server, the web server is then responding with the requested HTML.
+This is just one of many possible REST methods, here is a quick list:

+- GET fetch a resource
+- POST create a new resource
+- PUT replace an existing resource
+- PATCH update an existing resource
+- DELETE deletes a resource

+### Our dummy REST API

 The express web server is acting as a REST API service, and has been setup with some basic functionality.
 Available endpoints:

 - GET   http://localhost:3000/users - list all users